The value of your investment can go down as well as up and you could get back less than you paid in.

 How do you choose?

 If you’re not sure where to start, we have 4 ready-made funds you can choose from based on the level of risk you’re happy to take.
-If you’d like a little more choice, our Aviva Investors experts have put together a shortlist of around 70 funds for you, or simply build your portfolio from our full range of more than 2,000 funds.
+If you’d like a little more choice, our Aviva Investors experts have put together a shortlist of around 70 funds for you, or simply build your portfolio from our full range of around 2,000 funds.

 Fair and transparent charges